 I’ve become an advocate to try to help mitigate some of these issues, but I think they will always be present until the government enacts more provisions, and stricter ones at that.
 I work for an organization that promotes resources and laws that protect nurses from violence and harassment.
 We have an entire domain full of downloadable resources covering workplace violence prevention policies, updates to occupational safety regulations, how to report to a supervisor, employer duties under the Occupational Safety and Health Administration, and more.
 It’s important for nurses to know their rights in these stations, ideally before they have to face them.
 And hopefully they never have to.

 I had a hard time choosing between English and philosophy when I was deciding which undergraduate program I wanted to apply to.
-I understood that both fields were related, but the decision came down to wanting to focus more on developing my writing skills.
-I thought that if I established better writing and studied linguistics and literary theory through the lens of preeminent writers, I would learn valuable hermeneutic strategies that I could apply to more philosophical texts.
+I decided that if I established better writing and studied linguistics and literary theory in the English major, I would learn valuable hermeneutic strategies that I could apply to more philosophical texts.

 Furthermore, I think English and philosophy are quite similar disciplines.
 They both focus on critical thinking, writing effectively, argumentation, and interpretation.
 The major differences are the texts that are studied and the oral/written communication styles.
 I took a variety of philosophy courses as electives throughout my studies, so that I could learn philosophy in a way that would complement my studies in English.
 I learned basic logic, debate, existential philosophy, metaphysics, and feminist philosophy.